 - If the Case was heard by Housing and Residential Education (HRE), any appeal will be reviewed by the Director of Student Conduct.

-- If the Case was heard by Student Conduct staff or the Conduct Review Board (CRB), any appeal will be reviewed by the Associate Provost for Student Life for Cases involving undergraduate student Respondents and the Associate Provost for Graduate Studies for Cases involving graduate student Respondents.
+- If the Case was heard by Student Conduct staff or the Student Accountability Board (SAB), any appeal will be reviewed by the Provost & Executive Vice Chancellor or the Vice Chancellor for Campus Life & Inclusive Excellence or their designee.

 The Appellate Officer will review the appeal, Student Conduct Records, and any other applicable information to determine if the appeal satisfies any of the Appeal Criteria.
 Then, the Appellate Officer is limited to taking one of the following actions:

 - Deny the appeal and uphold the original decision based on not satisfying the Appeal Criteria.

 - Accept the appeal in whole or in part based on satisfying the Appeal Criteria and either:

 - send the Case back to Student Conduct for a new case resolution meeting; or